Bediruna/ChromeDinosaur/README.md

 # ChromeDinosaur
-ChromeDinosaurGame with pure code.
+Chrome Dinosaur game with pure code.
 Graphics are all generated with code.
 No spritesheets or external images.
+Simple game created for fun.
+Currently incomplete.